Greentree Naturals Consulting Services

 We are dedicated to promoting organic and sustainable agriculture by providing gardeners and small acreage farmers with the information and resources needed to develop a long term land stewardship.
 We also have access to cost-effective natural fertilizers, natural pest control and season extension products as well as a multitude of organic growing supplies.

 Our goal is to cultivate awareness and understanding of organic production by providing onsite visits and site evaluations.
 As a follow up to a land consultation, we also assist in identifying sustainable agriculture methods and educating growers about low-input techniques through workshops at our farm.
 We offer this local consulting service to furnish the basic information needed to grow a successful north Idaho organic garden.

 Services and Consultation fees

-First site visit / $125.00 - Includes written report, site evaluation, recommendations and resource information.
+First site visit Consultation / $175.00 - Includes site evaluation, soil survey, resource information, written assessment and report.

 Consultations / $35.00 per hour – Support with all aspects of planning for small farm management; what to plant, cover cropping, companion planting, natural pest control, marketing and all aspects of organic and sustainable production practices.

 Add $.55 per mile travel reimbursement from my home address, round-trip, to location.
 Mileage will be calculated using Google Maps directions by entering location of starting point (my home address) and site location address. (https://maps.google.com)